Tech Tips for Streaming Events

 1) If you ordered Email delivery, you can find your digital access password on your e-ticket.
 Your e-ticket is the PDF attachment that can be found in your event confirmation email, which you received shortly after purchasing your tickets.
 The subject line will be, “Your order has been submitted,” and the email will be from email@example.com.

-Open the PDF attachment in that confirmation email, and look for the blue box that states: “Digital Access Password” (outlined here in red).
+Open the PDF attachment in that confirmation email, and look for the box in the middle left-hand side of the PDF that states: “Digital Access Password” (outlined here in red).